Māori culture: Traditional Māori foods

 Eating shellfish such as mussels and oysters was very common.
 During summer sea fish such as kahawai were caught using bone or mangemange hooks, 2-piece lures or large flax nets.
 In creeks and lakes, eels were caught in large numbers when migrating along known waterways using hīnaki, a long cone-shaped net.
 Birds such as ducks were targeted during the moulting season and young birds such as Petrels and Gannets were taken from nests and cooked in their own fat to preserve them.
 Such preserved birds were favourite gifts to fulfil social gift obligations.
 Māori closely observed the natural world to take advantage of seasonal opportunities.
 Native pigeons ate miro berries which made them thirsty.
 Māori carved wooden bowls equipped with multiple neck snares and placed these in miro trees to catch these large birds.

-Evidence from many recent Eastern Golden Bay excavations, especially at Tata Beach, shows that in middens local shellfish and fish bones were most prominent, followed by dog (kurī) bones and rat bones.
+Evidence from many recent Eastern Golden Bay excavations, especially at Tata Beach, shows that in middens local shellfish and fish bones were most prominent, followed by dog (kurī) and rat bones.
 Less common were bones from small birds and sea mammals.
 The Tata Beach site and other nearby sites such as Takapou were in use from 1450 up to 1660 AD, well into the Classic period.
 The coastal sites showed that Māori had created man-made soils in the sand dunes ranging from small to very large (over 100m^{2}).
 The natural soil A horizons had been modified by placing dark, humus-rich soil near the surface.
 This practice was widespread in Māori communities where kūmara was grown, although in many cases free-draining sand, gravels and pumice were mixed with humus-rich loam.
 Kūmara are slow-growing in the temperate NZ climate and need free-draining subsoils.
 In the Eastern Golden Bay north-facing slopes were favoured.

-The warmer climate of the north and northern and central coastal regions allowed better growth of subtropical plants such as kūmara, yam and gourds.
+The warmer climate of the north and northern and central coastal regions allowed better growth of brought subtropical plants such as kūmara, yam and gourds.
 In Auckland, and on Mayor Island, volcanic land was cleared of rocks which were used for low shelter walls.
 In some areas piles of volcanic rock which kept warm at night, were used to train the vines of gourds.

 Many special techniques had been devised to grow and especially to store kūmara so it did not rot.
 Careful storage and use of tapu was essential to prevent unauthorised use.
 Seed kūmara in particular were highly tapu.
 The main problem for kūmara growers were native caterpillars.
 Early European explorers reported that Māori often ringed a garden with burning vegetation in an attempt to control caterpillars.
 Māori continued to use traditional fern roots—aruhe—as a normal part of their diet into the mid-19th century.